 For booming bass, consider the Beyerdynamic Custom Game

-The Beyerdynamic Custom Game is a behemoth of a gaming headset, but it lets gamers customize its bass in a pretty unique way.
+The Beyerdynamic Custom Game is a behemoth of a gaming headset, and it lets gamers customize its bass in a pretty unique way.
 Each ear cup has bass reflex vents, which are easily revealed or concealed with a simple sliding mechanism.
 Adjusting the bass reproduction also adjusts the influx of ambient noise that can permeate the headphones.
 In a quiet environment?
 Open up those bass vents and experience a boomier sound.
 For tournaments with plenty of chatter, just close the ports to drown everything out.

 Beyerdynamic Custom GameFull Review